All About Quercetin

-Quercetin is often overlooked, but it is an essential antioxidant to keeping your eyes healthy.
-Diabetics would especially benefit from quercetin as it helps with diabetic related eye conditions.
+Even though it’s often overlooked, quercetin is essential for keeping your eyes healthy.
+Diabetics would especially benefit from quercetin, as it helps prevent and alleviate diabetic-related eye conditions.

 Of course, that doesn’t mean the rest of us can’t benefit from the health properties of quercetin.
 The more nutrients we can get, the better.
-So load up on apples and cherries and enjoy!
+So load up on apples, cherries, and your Ocu-Plus supplement, and enjoy!

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!

 Can Quercetin, at possibly therapeutic doses, dissolve cataracts once they are formed without surgery?
 Would it need to be combined with some other element/s?

 where do you buy quercetin and wht is the price

 Great question.
 You can find Quercetin in many sources including our Ocu-Plus Formula.
 You can read more about the Ocu-Plus Formula on our eye vitamins page: https://www.rebuildyourvision.com/eye-vitamins/

 I was wondering whether any of your products might assist in addressing diabetic retinopathy?

 Does Quercetin or the Ocu-plus formula help to correct astigmatism?